-- The person who has received an allegation, or witnessed an event will immediately inform the Headteacher (or the Chair of Governors if the allegation is against the Headteacher) and make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc; this should then be signed and dated (see Appendix 6). - The Headteacher where appropriate will take steps to secure the immediate safety of children and urgent medical needs. - The member of staff will not be approached at this stage unless it is necessary to address the immediate safety of children. - The Headteacher may need to clarify any information regarding the allegation; no person will be interviewed at this stage.
+- The person who has received an allegation, or witnessed an event will immediately inform the Headteacher (or the Chair of Governors if the allegation is against the Headteacher) and make a record which will include time, date, place of incident, persons present, what was witnessed, what was said etc; this should then be signed and dated.
+If the Headteacher is unavailable, one of the two Deputies should be informed. - The Headteacher (or Deputies if she is unavailable) where appropriate will take steps to secure the immediate safety of children and urgent medical needs. - The LADO will be contacted for guidance on next steps - The member of staff will not be approached at this stage unless it is necessary to address the immediate safety of children.
+Advice will be taken as needed. - The Headteacher (or Deputies) may need to clarify any information regarding the allegation with pupils and/or staff; initial accounts/statements may be taken.
+The Head and Deputies both have printed guidance on this to follow - Photos will not be taken.
+If requested, then the school will ask the LADO to advise on who can come and take the photos.

 Some allegations will be so serious as to require immediate intervention by Children's Social Care and/or police.
-The Headteacher or Principle, or Chair of Governors should immediately discuss the allegation with the Local Authority Designated Officer (LADO).
+The Headteacher or Principal, or Chair of Governors should immediately discuss the allegation with the Local Authority Designated Officer (LADO).
 This should take place within one working day.
 The discussion will consider the nature, content and context of the allegation and agree a course of action.
 The Headteacher will inform the Chair of Governors of any allegation.
 Consideration will be given throughout to the support and information needs of pupils, parents and staff.
 If consideration needs to be given to the individual's employment, advice will be sought for HR.